MaraScott/ComfyUI_MaraScott_Nodes/README.md

 The Upscaler Refiner Node (AKA McBoaty Node) is an upscaler coupled with a refiner to achieve higher rendering results.
 The output image is a slightly modified image.

+to use `Tile Prompting` we recommend to [setup your groq API key on your computer](https://console.groq.com/docs/quickstart) to improve tile prompting accurancy

 **Not Supported**:
 - ControlNet : your conditioning needs to be ControlNet Free

+# Prompt From Image Node AKA McPrompty Node

+The Prompt From Image Node (AKA McPrompty Node) is a prompt generator node using an image as input coupled with llm engine (Grok) to generate the text.
+The output text can be used as prompt afterwards.

 # Thanks